Sonnet 383

 Sonnet 381

-Into my conscience like bright clouds on high,
+Into my conscience like white clouds on high,

 Ephemeral content which resides in part

-Or yet some passioned moment of the heart
+Or some deep passion rising from the heart

 That shines like errant rays from heaven down.

-That so suffuse these icons of the air
+That then suffuse these visions of the air

 In loops of ink I weave a tapestry